Golf Tutorials

 • Feet: Set your stance so it's slightly wider than your shoulders.
 This creates a stable base that will allow your body to rotate powerfully.

-• Hips & Shoulders: Once your feet are set, make sure your hips and shoulders are aligned 'square' to your foot line, not open to the target.
+• Hips &, Shoulders: Once your feet are set, make sure your hips and shoulders are aligned 'square' to your foot line, not open to the target.
 A great feel is to imagine you are aiming your chest slightly to the right of the target at address.
 For a slicer, this will feel very closed, but it’s likely square.

 • Ball Position: With a driver, the ball position is forward.
 Play the ball off the inside of your lead foot's heel.
 This gives the clubhead the maximum amount of time in the downswing to naturally rotate and square up to the ball.

 A good downswing starts with a good backswing.
 Slicers often snatch the club away from the ball too quickly with their hands, whipping it far to the inside.
-From this stuck-inside position, the only way to get back to the ball is to come "over the top".
+From this stuck-inside position, the only way to get back to the ball is to come "over the top."
 Instead, we need a smoother, more connected one-piece takeaway.

 The feeling you want is that your arms, hands, and chest all start turning away from the ball together.

-The idea is rotation around your spine, not lifting with your arms.
 The first couple of feet of your backswing should be low and slow, feeling like you are pushing the club straight back from the ball with the turn of your torso.
 As your hips and shoulders continue to rotate away from the target, the golf club will naturally start to hinge and move up and around you into a perfect position at the top.

 Step 4: The Most Important Move: Fixing the 'Over-The-Top' Swing Path

-"Let’s make this simple: Your downswing starts from the ground up, not the top down."
+Let’s make this simple: Your downswing starts from the ground up, not the top down.

 This is where everything comes together.
 You have a great grip, your setup is square, and you have rotated into a powerful position at the top.
-To prevent the slice, you must resist the an urge to start the action down with your arms and shoulders.
+To prevent the slice, you must resist the urge to start the action down with your arms and shoulders.
 The correct downswing sequence starts with a small shift of your lower body towards the target.
 This does two amazing things:

 1. It keeps your upper body from lunging forward.